broadbent/scootplayer/README.md

 ## Experimental Features ##

-A draft Gnuplot script is included in `examples/gnuplot`.
-This creates an EPS visualising the bits per second observed by the download and playback queues.
+A draft Gnuplot script is included in `examples/gnuplot` folder.
+This creates a postscript file visualising the bits per second observed by the download and playback queues.

 Support for [gauged](https://github.com/chriso/gauged/tree/master) available.
 Requires a local MySQL database named `gauged`.
 Use `-g` flag to enable.